dan-fedramp/docs/markdown/FRMR.SCN.significant-change-notifications.md

 - Deploying larger than normal incremental feature improvements in code or libraries that are the work of multiple weeks of development efforts but are not considered a major new service
 - Changing cryptographic modules where the new module meets the same standards and characteristics of the former
 - Replacing a like-for-like component where some security plan or procedure adjustments are required (e.g., scanning tool or managed database swap)
-- Adding models to existing approved AI services without exposing federal information to new services
+- Adding models to existing approved AI services without exposing _federal customer data_ to new services

 ---